 Christian Meditation: A Way of Living in the Modern World - Monday, February 11, 6:30-8:30pm

 Pre-Lenten Retreat: The Heart of the Matter - Tuesday, February 12, 9:00am-1:30pm

 Christian Meditation for Children and Young People - Tuesday, February 12, 6:30-8:30pm

 Facilitators: Deborah Chernick, a CSJ consociate, has studied and practiced meditation for many years and is on the board of the Trust for the Meditation Process.
-She is a financial management consultant for nonprofits.
 Susan Oeffling, CSJ, a spiritual director and group facilitator, has practiced meditation for years.
 With master’s degrees in theology and counseling, she completed her education as a spiritual director through the Center for Spiritual Guidance.